 To run Hyperon within your application you have to add it to your framework.
 Hyperon can be run within any framework.
 We prepared example for Spring and Java 1.8.

-After connecting application you have to inject Hyperon Engine (part of Hyperon Runtime Library) into inject Hyperon Engine in any place your app connects with business logic:
+After connecting application you have to inject Hyperon Engine (part of Hyperon Runtime Library) in any place your app connects with business logic:

 Parameter is one of the core concepts of Hyperon.